 You can associate a color with component stereotypes.
 Element styling is an additional visual cue that indicates applied stereotypes.

 Use a preconfigured set of color options for component stereotypes to style the architecture component headers.
-You can use a preconfigured set of color options for component stereotypes to style the architecture component headers.
-Below is an example that displays the applied component stereotypes with icons and color.
 See Use Stereotypes and Profiles to learn how to use stereotypes in your model.